VRBA Composition, Principle, Preparation, Results, Uses

 Principle of Violet Red Bile Agar (VRBA)

-Preparation and Method of Use of VRBA
+Preparation of VRBA

 Presumptive testing for coliforms in solid medium